dbushenko/rbt/README.md

 Run the 'rbt' tool as a normal jar inside the project directory where your 'reqs.edn' file exists.

 	$ java -jar rbt-0.1.0-SNAPSHOT-standalone.jar

+Supported commands:

+	no command -- build the project
+	-d REQ_IDS -- show the requirements which depend on the specified IDs (separated by comma) -h -- show help

+Supported options:

+	-p PROJECT_FILE -- specify this option if you need project file name other than 'reqs.edn'.

 ### Supported types of defined IDs